AvalonROV/NewGUI/README.md

 indicators for inflating and detatching lifting bag and dropping inductive power source

+pilot_gui_addingPC
+- same as pilot_gui but with working button for dropping inductive power circuit

 single_camerafeed_display
 - using openCV to display camerafeed from the laptop webcam